Tenterden: Local government

 In 1449 by means of the Cinque Ports Charter, Tenterden was legally separated from Kent and formally incorporated with Rye.
-To maintain the town's freedom, independent governors were appointed, i.e. a Bailiff, Jurats and Heraldic emblem of the Cinque Ports 13th Century Cinque Ports Ship Communalty.
-The first Bailiff (Mayor) was Thomas, a local member of the substantial Petlesden family; Jurats were councillors with legal powers in the town Court; the Communalty included the privileged classes of merchants and freemen only.
+To maintain the town's freedom, independent governors were appointed, i.e. a bailiff, jurats and heraldic emblem of the 13th century Cinque Ports Ship Communalty.
+The first bailiff (mayor) was Thomas, a local member of the substantial Petlesden family; Jurats were councillors with legal powers in the town court; the communalty included the privileged classes of merchants and freemen only.

 The town also enjoyed many privileges such as administering justice and it erected a set of gallows for the execution of criminals.
 This gruesome but popular event took place at Gallows Green with a main viewing platform for the general public.
 The last execution was in 1785.

-In 1894, The Local Government Act set up Rural District Councils in England, and Tenterden was transitioned into a District.
+The Local Government Act 1894 set up rural district councils in England, and Tenterden was transitioned into a district.
 It became responsible for roadworks, general maintenance and housing for nine parishes.
-The Mayor's extra duty was as an ex officio "justice of the peace" until 1968 when the role was abolished.
+The mayor's extra duty was as an ex officio "justice of the peace" until 1968 when the role was abolished.

-After 525 years of Tenterden's local powers which helped shape the town's and surrounding villages' destiny, on 1 April 1974, Local Government Act of 1972 was implemented for England and Wales.
+After 525 years of Tenterden's local powers which helped shape the town's and surrounding villages' destiny, on 1 April 1974, Local Government Act 1972 was implemented for England and Wales.
 The result was Tenterden District merging with the various Ashford districts and came under the control of Ashford Borough Council.
-At this time Tenterden Borough Council resolved to continue as a Town Council and continue to have a Mayor who is also the chair of the council.
-Ashford Borough Council as the district authority, became responsible for waste collection & recycling, street cleaning, licensing, planning, housing, environmental issues, cemeteries, parking, tourism and tax collection.
+At this time Tenterden Borough Council resolved to continue as a town council and continue to have a mayor who is also the chair of the council.
+Ashford Borough Council as the district authority, became responsible for waste collection and recycling, street cleaning, licensing, planning, housing, environmental issues, cemeteries, parking, tourism and tax collection.

 Essential services such as education, highways, transportation, social services and public safety then become the responsibility of Kent County Council.

-At midnight on 31 March 1974, both the Tenterden Borough and Tenterden Rural District Councils had their last meetings before the new Ashford Borough Council took over administration for both areas.
+At midnight on 31 March 1974, both the Tenterden Borough Council and Tenterden Rural District Council had their last meetings before the new Ashford Borough Council took over administration for both areas.
 The ceremonial Badge of Office of Tenterden Rural District Council was handed over to the newly formed Ashford Borough Council for safe keeping and it has remained on display, along with other historical artefacts, in the Parlour of the Mayor of Ashford in the Civic Centre in Tannery Lane.

 After 48 years, on 31 October 2022, "The Executive Leader of Ashford Borough Council" and "Worshipful the Mayor of Ashford" returned the Tenterden Rural District Council Chairman's Badge of Office back to Tenterden Town Council.
 The ribbon carries 9ct. gold bars, each engraved with past chairmen.
-The Badge is made in 9ct. gold, hallmarked Birmingham 1959.
+The badge is made in 9ct. gold, hallmarked Birmingham 1959.
 On the front in the centre, are a collection of nine parish emblems.
 From the top in clockwise direction the emblems are: